|Examples of regenerative energy projects

 Feasibility study for a 1200 MW hydropower project, Malaysia

 Under the “Sarawak Corridor of Renewable Energy Program”, implementation of five hydropower projects is planned by 2020 in the East Malaysian state of Sarawak on Borneo.
 With an installed capacity of 1200 MW, the Baram Project is the second biggest hydropower scheme in Sarawak.
 A 150 m high roller compacted concrete dam is planned to impound the River Baram over a length of 80 km.
-During the first phase of this study, Fichtner identified and assessed project options and, during a second phase, a detailed investigation is undertaken of the favored options, with assessment of all technical, environmental and economic aspects.
+During the first phase of this study, Fichtner identified and assessed project options and, during a second phase, a detailed investigation was undertaken of the favored options, with assessment of all technical, environmental and economic aspects.

 Rehabilitation of a 54 MW hydropower plant, Haiti